 Click here to view and download this image.

-This original vellum manuscript leaf is from a Spanish antiphonal.
-Antiphonals are service books that contain the sung portions of the cycle of daily devotions performed by members of the clergy and members of religious orders.
-The large size of both the Latin text and the neumes (musical notation) on this leaf indicates that it would have been performed by a choir.
-The clef sign locates the note F (F clef), and this example is in the Dorian mode, one of 8 church modes, or systems of pitch organization, in common use at that time.
-The text, used on various apostles' feast days, is taken from Matthew 19.
+This original vellum manuscript leaf is from a German antiphonal, a service book that contains the sung portions of the daily devotions performed by members of the clergy and members of religious orders.
+The small size of both the Latin text and the neumes (musical notation) on this leaf indicates that it would have been used by an individual singer.
+The neumes used here are known as Hufnagel neumes, the name deriving from the German word for horseshoe nails, which the notes resemble.
+The text, from the Gospel of Luke, is from the office celebrating the Visitation of Mary and Elizabeth (July 2).

 Cedarville University Archives and Special Collections

 340 x 208 mm.
 (13⅜" x 8¼")